 And yet, even though Barcelona dates back to the days of Ancient Rome, it’s not all marble and stone.
 Indeed, some of my best experiences have been at several ‘niche’ museums in the city.
 Personal highlights include the Maritime Museum (for a deep dive into ships), the Music Museum (which features instruments I’d never even heard of), the Diocesan Museum (full of religious artefacts), the Egyptian Museum (which brought back memories of visiting temples along the Nile), the Chocolate Museum (for a sugar rush), the Hash Museum (for a different kind of high), the Wax Museum (parts of which are so creepy you’ll wish you had company), and the Erotic Museum (parts of which are so awkward you’ll wish you were alone).

-Of course the latter is not suitable for kids.
+Of course the latter, much like the recently opened Museum of Forbidden Art, is not suitable for kids.
 And yet I’ve found that some of Barcelona’s spaces for youngsters also appeal to fun-loving adults.
 There’s the Aquarium (which includes a play area and the chance to feed the fish), the Natural Science Museum (which looks like a spaceship and feels like Noah’s Ark), and CosmoCaixa (a hands-on experience that combines the best of both worlds).
 This shouldn’t be confused with the CaixaForum – both are named after the Spanish bank whose logo was designed by famed Catalan artist Joan Miró – a former factory that now hosts exhibitions and was my most visited place in the summer thanks to its free weekly series of “micro concerts”.

 Indeed, many museums in Montjuïc (a mountain named for the mediaeval Jewish cemetery that, much like the Père Lachaise Cemetery in Paris, I found fascinating to visit for its sculptures and mausoleums even though I was initially creeped out by the idea) shouldn’t be confused with others.
 For example, the Ethnology Museum of Barcelona (with over 70,000 pieces) isn’t the Museum of World Cultures (easily one of my best experiences given the well-curated collection and well-designed space) while the Archaeology Museum of Catalonia (featuring several amazing virtual reality experiences that immerse you in different sites) isn’t the History Museum of Catalonia (which offers a sweeping exploration all the way from the first settlers to the present day).